-Our Designated Safeguarding Leads (DSLs) are: Mrs Lyn Chamberlain (Joint Acting Headteacher), Mrs Susie Jackson (Joint Acting Headteacher) and Mrs Linda Aldridge (Business Manager).
+Our Designated Safeguarding Leads (DSLs) are: Mrs Lyn Chamberlain (Acting Headteacher), Mrs Susie Jackson (Acting Deputy Headteacher) and Mrs Linda Aldridge (Business Manager).
 You can contact our DSLs on 01752 862459 or by email on firstname.lastname@example.org

 We are required to draw the attention of parents and carers to our Child Protection/Safeguarding policy.
 This can be accessed in the Useful Policies and Key Information section Below.

 Our policy will tell you about potential safeguarding risks, key staff and our referrals procedure.

 We must inform all parents and carers that there may be occasions where we have to make safeguarding referrals to external agencies, without parental notification.
 In these cases, we assure you that we are always acting in the best interests of a child’s safety.

 Report Harassment or Abuse in Education: NSPCC New Helpline launched: 0800 136 663 or email email@example.com

 The NSPCC have launched the above dedicated helpline for children and young people who have experienced sexual harassment or abuse at school and for worried adults and professionals that need support and guidance.

 All schools have an important role in addressing this issue through their programmes of PSHE education.

 The importance of PSHE education in helping to keep children safe has been highlighted in the Ofsted report: The sexual exploitation of children: it couldn't happen here, could it?
 (November 2014).